SHYAMALSOLANKI/PB2S_Virtual_self_reflection_sandbox/README.md

 ---

-# PB2S+Twin Multi-Agent System: Twin here is not outside duplication but natural virtual space created via code for reflection when only one agent is applied and virtually upto 5 agents can be deployed with single agent capabilties.
+# PB2S+Virtual_Self_Reflection_Sandbox Multi-Agent System: virtual_agent here is not outside duplication but natural virtual space created via code for reflection when only one agent is applied and virtually upto 5 agents can be deployed with single agent capabilties.

 🏭 **A distributed AI agent architecture implementing the PB2S (Plan-Build-2-S) cycle with comprehensive safety validation**